enthought/traits/docs/source/traits_user_manual/debugging.rst

 ============================

 Occasionally it is necessary to find the chain of event dispatches in traits classes.
-To help with debugging a |record_events| context manager is provided in mod:`traits.util.event_tracer`.
+To help with debugging, a |record_events| context manager is provided in mod:`traits.util.event_tracer`.
 Trait change events taking place inside the context block will be recorded in a change event container (see example below) and can be saved to files (a file for each thread) for further inspection.